CollectionBuilder/collectionbuilder-sa_draft/README.md

 bundle install
 ```

-#### Rake Task Summary
+#### Rake Tasks

+[rake](https://ruby.github.io/rake/) tasks are used to automate project build steps and administer the Elasticsearch instance.

+##### Tasks

-All defined rake tasks, as reported by `rake --tasks`:
+All of the defined rake tasks, as reported by `rake --tasks`:

 ```
-rake cb:build[profile]                                                              # Execute all build steps required to go from metadata file and directory of collection objects to a fully configure... rake cb:deploy                                                                      # Build site with production env rake cb:enable_daily_search_index_snapshots[profile]                                # Enable daily Elasticsearch snapshots to be written to the "" directory of your Digital Ocean Space rake cb:extract_pdf_text                                                            # Extract the text from PDF collection objects
+rake cb:build[env]                                                                  # Execute all build steps required to go from metadata file and directory of collection objects to a fully configured appl... rake cb:deploy                                                                      # Build site with production env rake cb:enable_daily_search_index_snapshots[profile]                                # Enable daily Elasticsearch snapshots to be written to the "" directory of your Digital Ocean Space rake cb:extract_pdf_text                                                            # Extract the text from PDF collection objects